calroc/Thun/docs/with_sympy.rst

 -------------------------------------------------------------------------------------------

-The SymPy package provides a powerful and elegant `“thunk” <https://en.wikipedia.org/wiki/Thunk>`__ object that can take the place of a numeric value in calculations and “record” the operations performed on it.
+The SymPy package provides a powerful and elegant `"thunk" <https://en.wikipedia.org/wiki/Thunk>`__ object that can take the place of a numeric value in calculations and "record" the operations performed on it.

 We can create some of these objects and put them on the Joy stack: